 AeroVironment’s Digital Data Link (DDL) is a small, lightweight, broadband digital network module enabling enhanced command and control of small UAS.
 This IP-based DDL provides maximum flexibility and interoperability between small airborne and ground systems with limited power requirements, and ensures available bandwidth to maximize the number of systems that can operate in a given area.
 Compatible with M1/2/5 and M3/4/6 frequency bands with AES-256 data encryption, AeroVironment’s DDL is integrated into multiple handheld and RF antenna configurations, providing scalable command and control range capabilities.
 AeroVironment’s DDL is compliant with the Small Unmanned Airborne Systems Digital Data Link waveform.

-AeroVironment’s Ground Control Station (GCS) provides a common command and control solution for AeroVironment’s family of Tactical UAS (Puma, Raven, Wasp) and Tactical Missile Systems (Switchblade, Blackwing).
+AeroVironment’s Ground Control System (GCS) provides a common command and control solution for AeroVironment’s family of UAS (Puma, Raven, Wasp) and Tactical Missile Systems (Switchblade, Blackwing).
 Small, lightweight, and rugged enough for use in any environment, the GCS provides a real-time video data link from the air vehicle’s cameras to personnel on the ground.
 In addition, the GCS allows operators to capture screen images, store and playback data for target assessment, and facilitates real-time retransmission of video and metadata to an operations network.
 Through its intuitive user interface and menu-driven navigation, operators are able to store multiple pre-programmed missions, reducing the level of training required and decreasing operational time and cognitive load.

 In order for our unmanned aircraft systems to extend warfighters’ situational awareness, they must be able to connect to a reliable, secure wireless network that can operate in challenging environments.
 Ultra-compact and lightweight (7.1 oz), the AeroVironment Pocket DDL (pDDL) transceiver can be easily integrated into any tactical vest/utility belt and features a digital data link connection radius of 3 km with AES-256 data encryption for secure communications.
 AeroVironment’s pDDL provides maximum flexibility and interoperability between small airborne and ground systems with limited power requirements, and ensures available bandwidth to maximize the number of systems operating in a given area.